andras-simonyi/org-cite-csl-activate/README.md

 in which case the CSL style set in the document is used.

-> :warning: **Warning:** Setting this variable to non-nil when a CSL style which doesn’t belong to the `author-date` category is uesed will almost certainly cause rendering problems.
+> :warning: **Warning:** Setting this variable to non-nil when a CSL style which doesn’t belong to the `author-date` category is used will almost certainly cause rendering problems.

 ## Known bugs and limitations
 This is mostly untested code, you will most probably encounter some problems and